 The third season, which recently completed its run from October 6 to November 24, 2021, explores how the world has changed in a post-COVID society.
 From exacerbating the chasm between the rich and the poor to diving deep into the injustices threatening the lives of racialized communities.

-Since the airing of the first season back in March of 2019, Diggstown has not shied away from tackling issues that are not often spoken about publicly and using television for "social change and enlightenment," as the show's creator, Showrunner, and Executive Producer, Floyd Kane, explained.
+Since the first season aired in March 2019, Diggstown has not shied away from tackling issues that are not often spoken about publicly and using television for "social change and enlightenment," as the show's creator, Showrunner, and Executive Producer, Floyd Kane, explained.

 Show notes